kbriney/SupplementaryData/README.md

 ## Code Still to Write

-- ***Fix regex to match with base URL domain in script 1***
+- ~~Fix regex to match with base URL domain in script 1~~
-- Scraping DOI prefixes
+- ~~Scraping DOI prefixes~~
   - ~~need to handle 404's~~
   - ~~clean and process scraped data~~
   - ~~analyze URL and DOI domains~~
 - Measure decay of URLs and DOIs by counting 404's
   - ~~dedupe publications w/ multiple links?~~ (not necessary)
-  - how to handle content that's moved?
+  - count URL's the match base domain
+  - webscrape
+  - count 404's
   - Analyze with respect to date
   - Analyze with respect to site

 ## Resources